Sex and Relationship Education and Therapy for Individuals, Couples online and in-person BRIGHTON

 A little bit more about me

 Nikki Scott is on a mission to smash down the shame wall and reclaim sovereignty over our own sexuality.
 As an intersectional, sex and relationships educator, Nikki believes we need a radical shift in the teaching and learning of sex and relationships.
-Her career has been filled with rich and varied, work, life and travel experiences, which have influenced Nikki’s critical understanding of all things sex and relationships.
+Her career has been filled with rich and varied work, life and travel experiences, which have influenced Nikki’s critical understanding of all things sex and relationships.

-Qualified to reimagine how we have these conversations, Nikki has an MA in International Education and Development from the University of Sussex, the leading institute in Development Studies, specialising in how effective our sex and relationship education is in schools.
-In addition, Nikki has a Postgraduate Certificate in Education (PGCE) and a degree in Illustration.
+Qualified to reimagine how we have these conversations, Nikki has an MA in International Education and Development from the University of Sussex, the leading institute in Development Studies, specialising in the effectiveness of the UKs sex and relationship education.
+In addition, Nikki has a Postgraduate Certificate in Education (PGCE) and a degree in Illustration and is ACET certified Sex and Relationship educator.
 With over 5 years teaching both nationally and internationally, Nikki has been exposed to a breadth of cultures, curriculums and teaching styles.
+She is currently a guest lecturer at the University of Sussex, whilst building a sex education and therapy business.

 To support her holistic approach to learning, Nikki is also a qualified yoga instructor and has studied meditation and reiki.
 She has volunteered with organisations in India and Vietnam supporting the empowerment of women and girls, through education, art and wellbeing modalities.
 These experiences brought up unexpected feelings and emotions for Nikki and pushed her to reconsider her position within aid work.
-This shift in her understanding caused a much-needed pause for reflection and adjusted her trajectory towards further study.
+This shift in her understanding caused a much needed pause for reflection and adjusted her trajectory towards further study.